Monday, May 20, 2013

 Two similar transmitters that are wired together with a "trainer cord."
 This is most useful when learning to fly -- it's the same as having dual controls.
 The instructor can take control by using the "trainer switch" on his transmitter.

-Training method utilizing two transmitter control boxes, linked together.
-The trainer radio has override control, which the instructor uses to take control when the trainee looses control, or becomes disoriented.
+method utilizing two transmitter control boxes, linked together.
+The trainer

 Posted on Sunday, May 12, 2013 by Admin OG